 Acquiring structured bonds where the underlying asset is a virtual currency

-The marketing under a public offering regime of exchange-traded products and exchange-traded notes requires the approval of the supervisors of an explanatory prospectus that has also been subject to the relevant EU passporting procedure.
+Under a public offering regime, the marketing of exchange-traded products and exchange-traded notes require approval by the supervisory authority of an explanatory prospectus that has also been subject to the relevant EU passporting procedure.

 ii Initial coin offerings

-The CNMV7 understands that transactions structured as initial coin offerings (ICOs) in many cases should be treated as issues or public offerings of transferable securities given the broad definition of transferable security under Spanish law.8
+The CNMV9 understands that transactions structured as initial coin offerings (ICOs) in many cases should be treated as issues or public offerings of transferable securities given the broad definition of transferable security under Spanish law.10

 The CNMV sets out the following factors as being relevant in assessing whether transferable securities are being offered through an ICO: